Password quality settings

 This setting helps enhance security by preventing customers from using easily guessable personal information in their passwords.
 Specifically, it restricts the use of the customer's first name, last name, or any part of their username in their password, reducing the risk of weak or predictable passwords.

-You can switch on password guess avoidance for each personal data field separately.
+You can switch on password guessing avoidance for each personal data field separately.

 When enabled, password guessing avoidance forbids the use of character strings split by non-word characters ($%&'()-.@^_`'{}~ and space) longer than 3 characters in the username, first name, or last name.